asifurrahaman754/errorsnap-dashboard/README.md

 - **Error Tracking**:
   - Display project errors.
   - Search and filter errors using various criteria.
   - Detailed error views include stack trace, file info, error line/col no, and browser/OS info for each error.
+  - See screenshot of the error page
 - **Team Collaboration**:
   - Add team members to projects.
   - Assign errors to specific team members for resolution.